c8r/blog/open-formats.md

 Reserved prop names can be introduced to add additional functionality beyond static props.
 Currently, IMPORTS is used to explicitly define imports that are not included in the `lab.json` file.

-By default, each Iso file is a pure component and helps encourage some of the ideas presented in Guillermo Rauch’s Pure UI article.
+By default, each Iso file is a pure component and helps encourage some of the ideas presented in Guillermo Rauch’s [Pure UI][pure-ui] article.

 Our rationale for using JSX syntax is: